 Sometimes, people can get infected with anti-microbial 'superbugs' from contaminated food without developing any symptoms.
 These 'superbugs' however can make standard treatments become ineffective and infections more difficult to treat.

-Foodborne diseases are diseases of an infectious or toxic nature.
-Among pathogens, bacteria are the most common cause of foodborne diseases.
+Foodborne disease are diseases of an infectious or toxic nature.
+Among pathogens, bacteria are the most common cause of foodborne disease.
 Bacteria can cause contamination of food if food is not properly handled and thoroughly cooked, or the food handler does not practise good personal and environmental hygiene.

 Favourable Factors for Bacterial Growth

 The presence of water and nutrients, along with favourable temperature, promotes the survival and growth of bacteria.
 Inadequate cooking, contamination by raw food and improper holding temperature are the three most frequently identified contributing factors to foodborne disease in Hong Kong.